mverleg/voronoi/README.rst

 Difficulties:

+* Some operations cannot be overloaded generically but have to be re-done for every concrete type because of orphan rules.
+Macros help a little here.
 * It is necessary to expose the `usize` data for e.g. generating random numbers or building a `Vec`.
 * There is substantially more code to facilitate types and operations on them than there is 'business' logic.